mCodeCode/raylibWithOdeEngine/README.md

 # raylibWithOdeEngine
-basic template to use raylib rendering engine along with the ode physics engine, there is no other example like this on the web
+basic template to use raylib rendering engine along with the ode physics engine, there is no other example like this on the web, only tested on windows, and it's using visual studio code instead of visual studio like the other examples or build methods/tutorials for windows

+the file contains an example of a bouncing ball that bounces on the floor

 # this is for windows
 since that is the os i use,